alanboy/stuff/blog/_posts/2020-08-03-my-leadership-principles.markdown

 Leaders cannot succeed on their own; Withou strong relationships to provide perspective, it is very easy to lose your way.
 It starts with habing at least one person in you r life with whom you can be completely yourself, warts and all, and still be accepted unconditionally.

 ## Kindness
-Everything you do, do it with kindness.
-If you say yes, do it with kindness, when you say no, do it with kindness.

 Embrace discomfort.